Hidden service descriptors: encryption format

 Hidden service descriptors are protected by two layers of encryption.
 Clients need to decrypt both layers to connect to the hidden service.

-The first layer of encryption provides confidentiality against entities who don't know the public key of the hidden service (e.g. HSDirs), while the second layer of encryption is only useful when client authorization is enabled and protects against entities that do not possess valid client credentials.
+The first layer of encryption provides confidentiality against entities who don't know the public key of the hidden service (e.g. HSDirs), while the second layer of encryption is only useful when restricted discovery is enabled and protects against entities that do not possess valid client credentials.

 First layer of encryption